MthezX/MicrogradCSharp/README.md

 ## Example usage of Value class

 The idea of scalar-valued automatic differentiation (autograd) engine is to make it easy to find derivatives.
-If you do some math you can find derivatives by typing .Backward(); which is useful when you start experimenting with Neural Networks.
+If you do some math you can find derivatives by typing .Backward(); which is useful when you start experimenting with Neural Networks and encounter Backpropagation.

 ```csharp
 Value a = new(-4.0f);